 Story Time

-Join us every Wednesday for Pre-K story time.
 Kids ages 3-5 (younger siblings are welcome, as well!) are invited to join us for stories and activities designed just for them!
-Check out our calendar for dates.
+Story time runs September through April.

 STORYTIME SQUAD, ASSEMBLE!